CitroenGames/sighmake/usage.md

 sighmake app.buildscript -D SDK_ROOT=C:/SDK
 sighmake app.buildscript --export-deps
 ```

+Any input file that is not named `CMakeLists.txt` or `*.cmake` is parsed as a
+buildscript regardless of its extension.
+Output is always written relative to
+the current working directory, not beside the input file; there is no separate
+output-directory option.

 `-D` is two arguments: the option and `NAME=VALUE`.
 Undefined `${NAME}`
 references are replaced with an empty string.
 Values discovered later by